Thorium Reader is the EPUB reader of choice for Windows 10, MacOS and Linux.

 This is the only “reader” developed by EDRLab, and there is no mobile version of this application.

-EDRLab also leads the development of the Readium project.
-And Thorium Reader is an application based on Readium Desktop: see below.
+EDRLab also leads the development of the Readium Desktop project.
+And Thorium Reader is an application based on this toolkit: see below about Readium.

 The Readium project

 The main goal of this project is to create a modular open-source codebase, with a clean software architecture and documentation, which allows the easy development of reading applications on three types of platforms: mobile, desktop and Web.
 Different implementations can therefore share the same architecture, model, interfaces; a developer should therefore be able to switch from one implementation to another without feeling lost.